plaidfinch/hopscotch/README.md

   insertion/deletion operations
 - you can afford a little bit of extra memory for bookkeeping

+One use-case for such a structure is implementing a bounded pub/sub event buffer where clients interested in a particular subset of events repeatedly query for the next event matching their desired subset.
+This scenario plays to the strengths of a hopscotch queue, because each query can be performed very quickly, regardless of the contents or size of the buffer.

 The `push` and `pop` operations are slower by a considerable constant factor than their equivalents for `VecDeque<(K, T)>`, but for this price, you gain the ability to skip and hop between sets of tags in almost-constant time.

-One use-case for such a structure is implementing a bounded event buffer where clients interested in a particular subset of events repeatedly query for the next event matching their desired subset.
-This scenario plays to the strengths of a hopscotch queue, because each query can be performed very quickly, regardless of the contents or size of the buffer.
+In scenarios with a few hundred tags, `push` and `pop` operations on my machine (recent-ish MacBook Pro) take on the order of the low tens of microseconds, and `after`/`before` queries should take on the order of tens of nanoseconds.
+More detailed and scientific benchmarks are to come, and please feel free to contribute!

 If this is similar to your needs, this data structure might be for you!